bvalosek/robo/README.md

 ## Testing

-Install all the dev dependencies and run the test target:
+To install all the dev dependencies and run the test target:

 ```
 npm install